terminalforlife/ShellProjects/README.md

     5. Open up a terminal either at or then browse to that location.
     6. Run: `sudo dpkg -i PKG` (where `PKG` is the package to install)

   * You can install via the new, exhaustive [Cito](https://github.com/terminalforlife/Extra/source/blob/master/cito) program I've written for just this purpose.
-It's lightweight, portable, and installable with a few commands, after which many one-file programs on GitHub are quick and painless to install -- not just my own!
+It's lightweight, portable, and installable with a few commands, after which many programs or files on GitHub or locally are quick, robust, and painless to install -- not just my own!

     1. Open up a terminal, and keep it open until this is done.
     2. Run: `TempFile=$(mktemp); DomLink='https://raw.githubusercontent.com'`
     3. Run: `wget -qO "$TempFile" "$DomLink/terminalforlife/Extra/source/master/cito"`
     4. Run: `sudo chown 0:0 "$TempFile; sudo chmod 755 "$TempFile"`
     5. Run: `sudo mv "$TempFile" /usr/bin/`

+  * If you're on a Debian- or Ubuntu-based distribution of Linux, your best bet is:

+    1. Open up a terminal, and keep it open until this is done.
+    2. Run: `DebPkg='cito_2019-12-07_all.deb'; DomLink='https://raw.githubusercontent.com'`
+    3. Run: `wget -qO "$DebPkg" "$DomLink/terminalforlife/DEB-Packages/master/$DebPkg"`
+    4. Run: `sudo dpkg -i "$DebPkg" && rm "$DebPkg"`
+    5. Now you need only run `cito --help` to see how to use it!

   * It's clunky and it's inconvenient, but if you must, you can clone this repository then install them yourself, line-by-line.